guidestartandfly/.github/profile/README.md

 ![Logo](/profile/assets/img/logo.png)

-Welcome to the official page of AGL Electronics.
+Welcome to the official page of Guide Start and Fly.
 We're at the forefront of innovation, crafting electronics that empower our customers and communities.
 Dive into our world of cutting-edge technology and join us in shaping the future.

 ## About Us

-AGL Electronics, founded in [Year], has steadily grown to become a leading name in the electronics industry.
+Guide Start and Fly, founded in [Year], has steadily grown to become a leading name in the electronics industry.
 Our mission is to design and manufacture electronics that not only meet but exceed our customers' expectations in terms of quality, innovation, and sustainability.

 ## Our Products

-- **Smart Home Devices**: Revolutionizing your living spaces with intelligent design.
-- **Wearable Tech**: Enhancing your lifestyle with smart wearable technology.
-- **Consumer Electronics**: From smartphones to TVs, quality at every step.

 ## Our Mission

 To innovate and inspire through technology.
-At AGL Electronics, we are dedicated to creating products that improve lives and solve real-world problems.
+At Guide Start and Fly, we are dedicated to creating products that improve lives and solve real-world problems.
 We are committed to sustainability, striving to minimize our environmental footprint through eco-friendly practices and products.

 ## Community Involvement